lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

 ```

 - Compile the code again and watch the magic...

+> NOTE:  The easiest way to see what the compiler changed is to run the `git diff` command

 We can repeat this process by changing the compiler `-source` compiler option
 to `-source:3.1-migration`